briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 2. I put them in.
 3. Then I had Claude see if it agreed.
 4. I think it cheated like a lying rug.
-5. And I suspect now that APAS is public, it your AI will likely cheat on that.
+5. And I suspect now that APAS is public, your AI will likely cheat on that.

 # Coding APAS: Problem - Cost - manual is expensive